 AI, progress & app workflow

-A practical note on How to use session history without turning progress into pressure for a weekly review where the useful signal is habit context, not a verdict, written with realistic expectations and a specific next step.
+A practical note on Progress use: session history for a weekly review where the useful signal is habit context, not a verdict, written with realistic expectations and a specific next step.

 Direct answer